Oostvaarders College

 Oostvaarders College, also referred to as OVC, is a school located in Almere Buiten, Netherlands.

 In the beginning the Oostvaarders College started as a small school, but became one of the largest middle/high schools in Almere with more than 1,500 students.
-Oostvaarders College is part of the Foundation ABVO Flevoland.
-This is a foundation for general secondary education especially in Flevoland.
+Oostvaarders College is part of the Foundation ABVO Flevoland, which is a foundation for general secondary education especially in Flevoland.

 The school is an official UNESCO school.